charlottejoy/100-days-of-code/log.md

 - Working more on layouts.
 - Worked more on work project.
 - Changed name of Udacity's portfolio project to "practice port" and put note that it's out of date wityh link to current profile.
 It had a lot of views.
+- Replied to a few 100daysofcode questions and had some interesting conversations!

 **Thoughts:**
 I can't show the work project and someone else with more experience will be making it.
 I'm not sure if I should spend my time here.
 I"m thinking to show what I've got at work.
 See if anyone can give me some pointers, but to work on projects that I can add to a portfolio.

 After working on this layout.
-A good next project might be a simple portfolio using the FCC project as a guidline.
+A good next project might be a simple portfolio using the FCC project as a guideline.

+REALLY.
+Even when my code is crap, I need to tweet/ reach out.
+Maybe especially then.
+Conversations with other people who are trying is really great.

 **Link(s) to work:**
 1. [Conquer layout](https://codepen.io/charlottejoy/pen/VyrNMB?editors=1100)